 Since its early days, EcoWomen has expanded to a national scale.
-EcoWomen was officially incorporated in 2010, and the founding chapter in DC has been joined by chapters in Colorado, Seattle, Baltimore, and New York City.
+EcoWomen was officially incorporated in 2010, and the founding chapter in DC has been joined by chapters in Colorado and New York City.
 EcoWomen has continued to expanding its environmental, social, and professional scope through activities ranging from mentor dinners, book clubs, skill-building workshops, volunteer actions, and outdoor adventures.

 About our logo

 The apple is a wholesome symbol of ecology, and an unexpected icon compared with globes, recycling symbols and trees.
 Along with the atypical choice of imagery, the apple is colored not red, but green, as we aim to frame our thoughts and actions using an environmental lens.

 The image of the apple embodies a wide range of environmental concepts, including growth, agriculture, and the reference to Eden.
 While Eve is sometimes accused for trading self-awareness for paradise, we use this awareness to focus our attention on environmental issues.

 The tone of the logo is bold, professional and with a good sense of humor, to match our personalities and our approach to making positive environmental change happen.